rolandrgarceau/wxpython-basics/build-resources/file-selector-options.md

 Shows a file dialog asking the user for a file name for opening a file.

 ## [wx.FileSelector](https://wxpython.org/Phoenix/docs/html/wx.functions.html#wx.FileSelector) Cross platform
 In Windows this is the common file selector dialog.
 X is called the file selector box.
 Path and filename are distinct elements.
-We can ge4t this with a dictionary and enumerate or deconstruct with path- not sure the moodule off the top right now.
+We can ge4t this with a dictionary and enumerate or deconstruct with path- not sure the module off the top right now.

 * If path is empty, the current directory will be used.
 * If filename is empty, no default filename will be supplied.